The Italian Digital Nomad Visa is real, yay!

 One of the biggest sources of frustration is inconsistency.

 The law behind the visa is national.
-How it’s applied is not always identical across consulates.
+How it is applied is not always identical across consulates.
 Some are stricter, some request additional clarification, and some interpret gray areas differently.

-This is why advice that worked perfectly for someone else may not apply to you.
+This is why advice that worked beautifully for someone else may not cleanly apply to you.

 Documentation is where most cases succeed or fail

-In our experience, most problems don’t come from missing paperwork.
-They come from unclear positioning.
+In our experience, most problems do not come from missing paperwork.

-Consulates aren’t just checking boxes.
-They are trying to understand your professional reality based on a limited snapshot of documents.
-If that snapshot is confusing, incomplete, or poorly framed, delays are likely.
+Consulates are not just checking whether documents exist.
+They are trying to understand a professional reality from a limited snapshot of evidence.
+If that snapshot is confusing, patchy, or badly framed, delays become much more likely.

-This is especially true for freelancers, consultants, and hybrid profiles that don’t fit neatly into predefined categories.
+This is especially true for freelancers, consultants, and hybrid profiles that do not fit neatly into a simple employee model.

 What happens after approval